Kevin Martin (curler): 1995–1999

 After his two Brier seasons, Martin did not win the provincial title again until 1995.
 In the meantime, he had made some line-up changes in his team, and by the 1995 Labatt Brier, he had settled on James Pahl as his second, retaining Park and Bartlett as his third and lead, respectively.
 At the 1995 Brier, he placed in third after the round robin with a 7–4 win–loss record, tied with Ontario and Prince Edward Island.
 Martin knocked off Ontario's Ed Werenich in the page playoffs 3 vs. 4 match, but lost to Kerry Burtnyk's Manitoba rink in the semifinal with a score of 9–3.

 In 1995, Martin replaced Park and Pahl with Don Walchuk and Shawn Broda, respectively.
 Martin won his fourth provincial title, sending him to the 1996 Labatt Brier.
 The team placed first after the round robin, finishing with a 10–1 win–loss record.
 However, in the page playoff 1 vs. 2 game, he lost to Manitoba's Jeff Stoughton.
 In the semifinal, Martin rebounded with a win over Quebec, but the rematch against Stoughton in the final resulted in a loss in an extra end, which Stoughton stole after a light draw by Martin to win the game 8–7.

 In 1996, Broda was replaced by Rudy Ramcharan on the team.
 With his new team, Martin won another provincial title, and at the 1997 Labatt Brier, he once again finished the round robin with a 10–1 win–loss record.
 His only loss came to the undefeated Vic Peters rink of Manitoba.
 However, Martin met and defeated Peters twice in the playoffs, including winning the final with a score of 10–8.
 With this win, Martin won his second Brier and the right to go to the 1997 Ford World Men's Curling Championship.
 Martin topped the round robin at the Worlds, with a 7–2 win–loss record, but lost to Sweden in the semifinal with a score of 6–4 and then to Scotland in the bronze medal match with a score of 8–4.

 In 1997, Martin looked to represent Canada at the Olympics once again.
 The 1998 Winter Olympics would mark the first time curling would be an official medal sport at the games.
 At the 1997 Canadian Olympic Curling Trials, Martin's rink finished with a 6–3 win–loss record, tied in second place with Ed Werenich.
 Martin knocked off Werenich in the semifinal but lost to the then little known Mike Harris in the final with a score of 6–5.
 For the next few years, Martin would fail to make it back to the Brier.
-In 1998, Martin won his second Players' Championship of his career, then known as the "Apolla World Curling Tour Championship".
+In 1998, Martin won his second Players' Championship of his career, then known as the "Apollo World Curling Tour Championship".